ekiden/ekiden/docs/enclave-identity.md

 * ECALL `createReport(targetInfo) -> report`: Create a report with a body as specified below.

 ## Public identity string
-The public identity of an enclave persistence established this way is a string that encodes the public parts of the identity.
+The public identity of an enclave persistence established this way is a string that canonically encodes the public parts of the identity.

+Protocol buffers would not be a suitable serialization format because [the specification does not define a canonical form](https://gist.github.com/kchristidis/39c8b310fd9da43d515c4394c3cd9510).

 ## Report body
 * Vanity/disambiguation prefix